kobac44/Artist-Savor/README.md

 The Artist Savor will help the artist save their Artform and protect and sustain their everyday life.

-The ##APP
+The Artitst Savor-App.

 - Sign-up or Sign In with your Email and password

-- Sign-up requires an email and password, choose a bank that fits clients artform/life style, become a member, deposit no lower than $50, must fulfill $500 deposit within 364 days of membership.
-Penalties are assessed for early withdrawl and day 365 of initial payment.
+- Sign-up requires an email and password, provides banking options that fit the clients artform/life style, become a member, deposit no lower than $50, must fulfill $500 deposit within 364 days of membership.
+Penalties are assessed for early withdrawl and/or day 365 of initial payment.

 - Sign-in requires a email and password, going directly to members account and account options.

-Options to pay into health-insurance, self-insurance (when unable to work), and life insurance
+Options to pay into health-insurance, self-insurance (when unable to work), and life insurance.

+The User:

+- able to sign-up with their email and they're password choice.

+- Choose a bank provided by the app.

+- Can deposit a minimum of \$50 on inital membership start

+- have 2yrs before withdrawing the first \$500

+- Can choose insurance options

+- Can decide auto deposit or manual.

+- can choose widget features on or for their mobile app

+- has 364 days to deposit \$500 before incurring a penalty

+Members:

+- sign-in with email and password

+- sent directly to their acounts and transaction

+- required to deposit \$500 a year

+- Can choose insurance options

+- have 2yrs before withdrawing the first \$500

+- can choose widget features on or for their mobile app

 ---